Acrisure Stadium: Playing surface

 In June 2001, Kentucky Bluegrass was laid on the field, at half the height of most NFL field's 2 in grass.
-The field is heated from below, using a mixture of antifreeze and hot water, to keep the field at around 62 °F (17 °C) in order to keep the grass growing year-round.
+The field is heated from below, using a mixture of antifreeze and hot water, to keep the field at around 62°F (17°C) in order to keep the grass growing year-round.
 The field was re-surfaced multiple times, until the synthetic-enhanced Desso GrassMaster was installed in 2003.
 Debate continued over the surface after players began slipping during game play.
-Despite this players and coaches of Pitt, the Steelers, and their opponents supported keeping the current turf.
+Despite this, players and coaches of Pitt, the Steelers, and their opponents supported keeping the current turf.

 On Friday, November 23, 2007, Heinz Field hosted four WPIAL championship football games which were followed the day after with a game between Pitt and South Florida.
 After discussion with the NFL, the Steelers owners decided to re-surface the field for their nationally televised game against the Miami Dolphins.
 A layer of sod was laid on the 2.5 acre GrassMaster surface.
-1½ inches of rain fell after the new sod had been laid, which did not allow the tarp to be removed from the field until 70 minutes before the game began.
+After the new sod was laid, 1½ inches of rain fell which did not allow the tarp to be removed from the field until 70 minutes before the game began.
 The field conditions were so bad that a punt by Dolphins punter Brandon Fields stuck to the turf without bouncing.
 The Steelers won the game 3–0, with a field goal by Jeff Reed with 17 seconds remaining; it was the NFL's first 3–0 game since 1993 and the longest two teams went without scoring since the New York Giants and Detroit Lions played to a scoreless tie on November 11, 1943.
 Scott Brown, of the Pittsburgh Tribune-Review, called the field a "veritable mud pit".
 Gene Upshaw, head of the National Football League Players' Association, said a 2006 survey of NFL players ranked Heinz Field as the second-worst field in the league.
 Steelers receiver Hines Ward called the playing conditions "horrendous" after the game.
 However, the following day Ward and other Pittsburgh players lobbied to keep the natural surface, saying, "I think everybody wants to keep the grass."
 Since that season, the Steelers have played their game on the weekend after Thanksgiving on the road at the team's request.